SSoelvsten/adiar/docs/core.md

 # Core
 {: .no_toc }

-Most of the features of _Adiar_ can be used without knowing anything about how the underlying algorithms work.
-Yet, a few BDD functions involve a *label_file* or *assignment_file*.
-Furthermore, an efficient manual construction of a well structured BDDs will require direct interaction with the underlying data types and files.
+Most of the features of *Adiar* can be used without knowing anything about how the underlying algorithms work.
+Yet, a quite a few operations involve a *label_file* or *assignment_file*.
+Furthermore, an efficient manual construction of a well structured Decision Diagrams will require direct interaction with the underlying data types and files.
 {: .fs-6 .fw-300 }